 This means that timelines will also vary a bit, as some projects will require more steps than others.
 However, projects through us normally take between 2-4 months to complete, from deposit to installation.

 This article will outline our standard process time and discuss possible delays to your project:

 The Onboarding Stage

 The first stage of the Project Solar process is largely reliant on you: this is called Onboarding.
-During this stage, an Onboarding Specialist will work with you to collect information and photos required to draw up a final contract.
+During this stage, our Customer Experience Team will work with you to collect information and photos required to draw up a final contract.

 This entire pre-contract process usually takes about 7 days--however, it's dependent on how quickly you can submit forms and other information, so it can be longer.